-4 Conclusions
+4. Conclusions

 To estimate the potential phosphorus releases avoided through struvite precipitation from cattle waste, a thermodynamic framework has been developed to evaluate struvite production from cattle organic waste as a technology for nutrient management and recovery.
-A set of practical 528 numerical correlations is developed to help predict the struvite recovery.
-Cattle waste treatment 529 and nutrient recovery through struvite formation is a feasible process from a thermodynamic 530 perspective, reaching phosphate recovery efficiencies up to 80% with the addition of considerable 531 amounts of magnesium.
-Additionally, the results show that alkaline conditions can control the 532 calcium ions when their presence in the medium is high and these can interfere in the formation 533 of struvite by precipitating the calcium ions as calcium carbonate, and enhancing the recovery of phosphate as struvite.
+A set of practical numerical correlations is developed to help predict the struvite recovery.
+Cattle waste treatment and nutrient recovery through struvite formation is a feasible process from a thermodynamic perspective, reaching phosphate recovery efficiencies up to 80% with the addition of considerable amounts of magnesium.
+Additionally, the results show that alkaline conditions can control the calcium ions when their presence in the medium is high and these can interfere in the formation of struvite by precipitating the calcium ions as calcium carbonate, and enhancing the recovery of phosphate as struvite.
 However, the variability in the organic waste composition is an important parameter that has a high impact on the efficiency of the process.
-Therefore, an individual com-536 position analysis of the treated cattle waste should be the ideal procedure to achieve the optimal 537 performance of the process by adjusting the operating conditions, particularly the amount of 538 magnesium added and the alkalinity of the medium.
-Nevertheless, there are opportunities for 539 improving the proposed model by the experimental determination of pKsp values for all poten-540 tial precipitates from cattle leachate, and by including the effects from kinetics and transport phenomena.
-542 production has large potential for reducing the phosphorus losses from livestock facilities, avoiding between the 22% and the 36% of the phosphorus releases from the agricultural sector at national level, reducing the phosphorus runoff and mitigating the nutrient pollution of water-bodies.
-In addition, it can be observed how struvite production can significantly contribute to reducing phosphorus emissions around Lake Erie and the Great Lakes region, some of the most severely affected areas by eutrophication problems.
-It should be remarked that the production of struvite from cattle leachate allows the redistribution of phosphorus to nutrient deficient areas reducing the phosphorus runoff to waterbodies and mitigating the nutrient pollution of aquatic ecosystems.
-However, future research is needed to consider temporal aspects, transportation logistics, and coordinated management strategies for achieving global solutions to global problems.
+Therefore, an individual composition analysis of the treated cattle waste should be the ideal procedure to achieve the optimal performance of the process by adjusting the operating conditions, particularly the amount of magnesium added and the alkalinity of the medium.
+Nevertheless, there are opportunities for improving the proposed model by the experimental determination of pKsp values for all potential precipitates from cattle leachate, and by including the effects from kinetics and transport phenomena.